Less Than One Year Before Far-Reaching Rules Are Introduced

 Under the new rules, the maximum fine for certain data breaches in the UK will rise from £500,000 to €20million or 4% of global turnover, whichever is larger.

-Sixty four per cent of real estate companies are unaware of the new fines and 20% say they would go out of business if they received the maximum punishment.
-Eleven per cent think they would need to make significant job cuts with a further a 23% admitting that smaller scale headcount reductions will be necessary.
+Seventy four per cent of marketing and advertising companies are unaware of the new fines and 17% say they would go out of business if they received the maximum punishment.
+Eleven per cent think they would need to make significant job cuts with a further a 13% admitting that smaller scale headcount reductions will be necessary.

 The notification of certain data breaches where there is an impact on privacy, such as a customer database being hacked or a letter being put in the wrong envelope, must be reported to the Information Commissioner’s Office (ICO) within 72 hours under the new regime.

-However, Irwin Mitchell’s survey found that just 20% of property companies are certain that they would be able to detect a data breach within their organisation.
-The same proportion say they are confident they would notify the relevant stakeholders within the required timescale of three days.
+However, Irwin Mitchell’s survey found that just 30% of marketing and advertising companies are certain that they would be able to detect a data breach within their organisation.
+Just 37% say they are confident they would notify the relevant stakeholders within the required timescale of three days.